 Are your spruce trees looking a bit sad?
 Needlessly naked?
 The most notorious nasty killing Albertan spruce trees is sawfly.
 Gangs of this gluttonous little bug can eat all the needles from your young spruce trees in just one summer.
 What can you do?
 And how can you prevent it?
 Kentucky Blue Grass has the answers!

 There are many types of sawfly and 5 of them attack spruce trees in the prairies.
-The most common and damaging being the yellow headed spruce sawfly.
+The most common and damaging in Edmonton is the yellow headed spruce sawfly.
 This pest is a major nuisance for urban and rural trees alike.

 Yellowheaded spruce sawfly or Pikonema alaskensis is the most devastating defoliator in Alberta.
 This wasp like fly emerges from their winter husks in the spring between late may and mid June just as fresh buds are growing on spruce trees.
 The females make their way to the branch tips where the newest needles are growing.
 She then cuts a slit into each needle base and lays a single egg in each.